cwithac/thedisneyvault/README.md

 + User sees characters they have added (partial build in code).

 ### Upcoming Features
-+ Manual Add of Films.
++ Manual add of films option.
 + Hover name of images only on empty character profile pictures.
 + Link characters with tags outside of film (view all sidekicks, villains...).
 + Connect details between character pages (love interest to love interest).